 In 1931 Bolsheviks decided to blow up this temple, and build a huge building of the Congress Palace instead, which should be 5 times as big as the Cathedral of Christ the Saviour.
 It was provided to install a giant statue of Lenin at the roof of the palace.
 However, the plans were never to come true.
 At first, nearly for 1.5 years, they can`t clear up the construction site, then they failed to prevent the foundation pit from filling with water, and, finally, the con-struction was suspended because of the war.
 After the victory the ruined country simply hadn’t enough resources for such kind of projects.
 Under Khrushchev the idea of the Congress Palace was given up altogether, and it was decided to fill the foundation pit up to the brim if it still continued to fill up.
 So, there appeared the open-air swimming-pool ‘Moscow’ on this place.

 In 1994 it was decided to restore the church.
 They managed to reconstruct the exact rep-lica of the temple using the drawings and photos.
 Already in 2000 the cathedral was conse-crated, and there were held the first carol service on January 7th.
-After the destruction of the cathedral the Elohov Cathedral was made the main temple of the Russian Orthodox Church, but just after its consecration the Cathedral of Christ the Saviour was returned its previous status.
+After the destruction of the cathedral the Elohov Cathedral was made the main temple of the Russian Orthodox Church, but just after its consecration the Temple of Christ the Saviour was returned its previous status.

-Today around the Cathedral of Christ the Saviour a beautiful recreation zone is being developed where you can rest or have promenades.
+Today around the Temple of Christ the Saviour a beautiful recreation zone is being developed where you can rest or have promenades.
 The river is spanned with the pedestrian bridge from which you can have a magnificent view of the Kremlin.
 Also in the immediate vicinity of the cathedral the Pushkin Museum is located, one of the most famous foreign art museums in Russia.
 If you visit the cathedral in the first half of the day, you may turn to administrator and register for an excursion to the colonnade of the cathedral.
 You can do it only if you join some excursion.
 You can`t visit the colonnade for yourself.